Do liquid drops roll or slide on inclined surfaces?: Results and discussion

+In the case of large $Bo$, the drop is longer normal to gravity, with a clear breakdown in left-right symmetry in its shape, as illustrated in Fig. \ref{fig:geodef}b.
+Except for the very center of the drop there is no resemblance to solid body rotation or even to tank-treading.
+This is reflected in the angular velocity plot as well.
+The residual vorticity is higher in the direction of elongation.
+Interestingly the residual vorticity is now higher near the rear of the drop, exactly where it was lower at low $Bo$.
+This is because at higher gravity the rear of the drop has a tendency to lift off the surface.
+A given fluid element accelerates and decelerates significantly as it moves on a streamline.

-Therefore one may infer that an important property that determines the motion of a drop is its geometrical characteristics.
-Needless to say, the geometry is in turn determined by the volume, the contact angle, the gravitational force and the plate inclination, apart from the viscosity and density ratios.
-The present study is thus valid over a wide range of parameters in contrast to \cite{mahadevan_1999} wherein a spherical drop deformed by incremental gravity was studied.
-The crucial assumption in \cite{mahadevan_1999} was that the deviation of the shape from a sphere is very small.
+Unlike the experiments of drops on superhydrophobic surfaces \cite{quere_2004, quere_2005} and the analysis of limiting cases in \cite{mahadevan_1999}, the present study is valid over a wide range of parameters, and in particular for a range of non-spherical shapes, surface wettability and gravity.
+For small droplets, the crucial assumption in \cite{mahadevan_1999} was that the deviation of the shape from a sphere is very small.
 Relevant length scales of the deformation as a response to gravity were thence derived.
 These scaling arguments break down when $\theta_e \ne 180^{\circ}$ due to a finite contact area as we have in our simulations.
-Also, since we do not restrict our analysis to small $Bo$, the changes in the surface energy need not scale with that of gravitational potential energy unlike in \cite{mahadevan_1999}.
+Also, since we do not restrict our analysis to small $Bo$, the changes in the surface energy need not scale with that of gravitational potential energy and hence the scaling relations of \cite{mahadevan_1999} will not be valid here.